yyjqr/agents-for-smart-life/docs/source/workflows/embedders.md

   openai_embedder:
     _type: openai
     model_name: text-embedding-3-small
-  azure_openai_embedder:
-    _type: azure_openai
-    azure_deployment: text-embedding-3-small
 ```

 ### NVIDIA NIM

-You can use the following environment variables to configure the NVIDIA NIM embedder provider:

-* `NVIDIA_API_KEY` - The API key to access NVIDIA NIM resources

 The NIM embedder provider is defined by the {py:class}`~nat.embedder.nim_embedder.NIMEmbedderModelConfig` class.

 * `model_name` - The name of the model to use